valantic/vue-template/README.md

 # vue-template

-This is a custom Vue template written in typescript which is based on the idea of using BEM, CriticalCSS and a living styleguide while building mainly not a SPA but a set of components used inside a CMS like system.
+This is a custom Vue template written in Typescript which is based on the idea of using BEM, CriticalCSS and a living styleguide while building mainly not a SPA but a set of components used inside a CMS like system.

 ## Introduction